 Students must maintain a cumulative 2.0 GPA.

 All academic scholarships are awarded on a competitive basis.
-The deadline to apply for Distinguished Scholars, Second Century Scholars, or a Collegiate Scholars is February 28 of the current award year.
+The deadline to apply for Distinguished Scholars, Second Century Scholars, or Collegiate Scholars is February 28 of the current award year.
 The deadline to apply for University Honors is December 1 of the current award year.
 The deadline to apply for Transfer Scholarships is June 1 for a fall term and December 15 for a spring term of the current award year.
 The amount of total funds received by each student will be contingent on the Arkansas Department of Higher Education Scholarship Stacking Policy, Arkansas Act 1180 of 1999.

 Main campus scholarship awards will only pay for main campus coursework.
 Students may receive only one Tech-funded academic scholarship in any semester.
-Scholarship recipients must live in a residence hall or receive an exemption to the residency requirements from the Residential Life Office in accordance with established University policy.
+Scholarship recipients must live in a residence hall or receive an exemption to the residency requirements from the Office of Residential Life in accordance with established University policy.
 Recipients are responsible for making on-campus housing arrangements.
-Students who live in Louisiana, Mississippi, Missouri, Oklahoma, Tennessee, and Texas are considered in-state for tuition purposes and therefore eligible for academic scholarship awards.
+Students who live in Louisiana, Mississippi, Missouri, Oklahoma, Tennessee, and Texas are considered in-state for tuition purposes and are therefore eligible for academic scholarship awards.
 Original ACT or SAT reports should not be altered.
 Superscores or recalculated exam scores, using subset scores from multiple exams, will not be accepted.
 A traditional-aged high school student who opts to take the GED and scores a minimum of 680 may apply for academic scholar awards.
 Students receiving scholar awards must be U.S. citizens.

 All scholarship recipients must be admitted to the University with a Free Application for Federal Student Aid application (FAFSA) on file before a scholarship will be credited to a student's account.
 All additional information requested by the Financial Aid Office must be submitted by December 1 in order to meet the aid application requirements for second semester renewal.
 For all subsequent semesters, the FAFSA and all requested documentation must be on file by August 1 each year.